Tagging pages allows you to view page traffic and understand the flow and behavior of your mobile users.

 What happens when I have a new app version?

 When releasing new app versions, pages will usually be identified with the existing rules.
-However, if changes were made to the page structure, page title, or the custom identifier, we recommend Updating the page, to make sure the page rule is updated with any changes made.
+However, if changes were made to the page structure, page title, or the custom identifier, we recommend updating the page, to make sure the page rule is updated and reflects any changes made.

 Why I’m not getting new analytics for some of the tagged pages?